svolain/SafeURL-Scanner/README.md

 - **EJS (Embedded JavaScript)**: Used for rendering dynamic views and templates on the frontend, allowing seamless integration of data from the backend.
 - **Axios**: A promise-based HTTP client for making requests to the VirusTotal API, enabling URL safety scans and analysis.
 - **Render.com**: The app is hosted on Render, a cloud platform that offers automatic deployment and scaling.

+- **Render.com**: A JavaScript testing framework used to automate the testing of the app, ensuring the application functions as expected before deployment.